Robust and Performance Incentivizing Algorithms for Multi-Armed Bandits with Strategic Agents: Model, Objectives, and Main Results

+\end{definition} The above essentially states, that at equilibrium an agent is not significantly better off as the horizon becomes larger by deviating to another strategy.

-Before introducing a more generalized notion of equilibrium we establish some notation.
+Because of the heterogeneity in the agents' maximum performance levels, it is meaningful to introduce a more generalized notion of equilibrium.
+First, we establish some notation.
 Consider a partition of the set of arms $\arms$ into $\armseq$ (the ``prevalent'' set) and $\armsnon$ (the ``non-prevalent'' set) where the strategy profile is denoted by $\Seq$ and $\Snon$ for the sets $\armseq$ and $\armsnon$, respectively.
-Further, if we have an arm $i \in \armseq$, then we denote the strategy profile of arms $\armseq - \{i\}$ by $\Seqnoti$ whereas $i$'s strategy is $\Seqi$ under profile $\Seq$.
-We now define partial asymptotic equilibrium: \begin{definition} \textbf{Partial Asymptotic Equilibrium:} For mechanism $\mech$, a partial asymptotic equilibrium holds if the set of arms $\arms$ can be partitioned into $\armseq \cup \armsnon$ such that the following is true:
+Further, given an arm $i \in \armseq$, we denote the strategy profile the other arms in the prevalent set ($\armseq - \{i\}$) follow by $\Seqnoti$ whereas $i$'s strategy is $\Seqi$ under profile $\Seq$.
+We now define partial asymptotic equilibrium: \begin{definition} \textbf{Partial Asymptotic Equilibrium:} A partial asymptotic equilibrium holds if the set of arms $\arms$ can be partitioned into $\armseq \cup \armsnon$ such that $|\armseq| \ge 1$ with the arms in $\armseq$ following profile $\Seq$ such that the following is true $\forall i \in \armseq$: